Activities and Permits

 The Center for Maunakea Stewardship is responsible for the proper use, management and protection of the many unique and significant resources of the Maunakea lands.
 Public and commercial activity is managed to ensure safe, appropriate and continued access to this valued place.
 Please be aware of the rules and permits that may apply to your visit and activities here.

 Permit requirements are established under Hawaiʻi Administrative Rules (HAR) Chapter 20-26, "Public and Commercial Activities on Mauna Kea Lands".
+Please contact the Center for Maunakea Stewardship for more information on permit applications.

 Activities Requiring Permits